Crelemental/Blog/docs/Blog/Wazuh SIEM/Installing a SIEM on the homelab! (Wazuh).md

 And now we have the Windows Server showing up as an active agent
 ![[Pasted image 20240224133954.png]]
 (using the CLI would allow for mass deployment of Wazuh agents across a network using GPOs or something similar within a domain)

+**EDIT** To start the Wazuh server up after a restart or shutdown, use:
+`systemctl start wazuh-indexer`
+`systemctl start wazuh-dashboard`